RealMCoded/LunarRec/README.md

 - Restrict connections to one version.

 - Host your own customizable webpage to show server stats with [ejs](https://ejs.co/)!
-(Can be toggled)
+(Can be turned off in the config)

 - Public API that shows Instance Name, Instance Description, Instance Host, Instance Owner, Target Version, ping, Registered Users, Online Users, Server Version.